Microsoft Office 365 security best practices for business

 Users can classify data to ensure it only reaches authorized devices.
 Set different sensitivity levels to make data available or defend it as required.

 Classification works alongside Data Loss Prevention (DLP) and Microsoft Information Governance (MIG) tools.
-It allows you to create robust security controls for confidential data and set lifecycle controls to delete data when it is not needed.
+Create robust security controls for confidential data, and set lifecycle controls to delete data when it is not needed.

 3. Threat defenses